anthonyfdunphy/venue-lighting-controller/README.md

 <img alt="header_image" width="100%" src="https://i.imgur.com/l2rBTeS.png" />

 ### Features
-There are 12 sliders which show on the UI, there is a radio toggle group of two buttons to allow the user to select between fader control and cue list control.
-When the user selects the "save" button, a pop button opens and the user is asked to name the lighting scene.
-This scene is a snapshot of the currentl lighting levels and can be call by simply clicking on the scene name in the cue list.
+The project user interface (UI) includes 12 sliders, which allow the user to adjust the lighting levels of different dimmer channels.
+The UI also includes a radio toggle group with two buttons, which enable the user to switch between fader control and cue list control.
+When the user wants to save a particular lighting scene, they can click on the "save" button, which opens a pop-up window asking them to name the scene.
+This feature allows the user to take a snapshot of the current lighting levels and settings and store it for future use.
+The saved scenes can be accessed by clicking on their names in the cue list, which provides an easy way to recall different lighting looks.

-Example: Button 3 controls dimmer channel 3.

 Scene Naming            |  Fader Control/Cuelist Control
 :-------------------------:|:-------------------------:
 ![](https://i.imgur.com/tBoudqh.png)  |  ![](https://i.imgur.com/SIsDvEx.png)

-All of the button are UI elements are the panel state (i.e. On or Off) is a numeric value of 0 and 1.
-I merged all the buttons together with a Merge Chop.
-I then use a function called extractChannel which takes the channel name as a variable and regex pattern match to determine the current dimmer channel value.
-When button 4 is pressed on from the off position, the extracted channel name is stored in a variable called 'chanVal' and is used to set the dimmer to on with the 'SetDimmerOn' class method from the 'lighting' component.
-This is shown in the code below.

 ### Future Features